-Stock futures mixed after Dow tops 30,000
+Stock futures trim losses on GDP, Durable Goods data

 Elsewhere in earnings, Deere & Co. reported stronger-than-expected quarterly earnings and forecast a higher fiscal year 2021 profit amid higher crop prices and improving fundamentals in the agricultural sector.

 Meanwhile, Tesla Inc. shares were on track for a higher open after climbing above $500 for the first time since September, when shares split 5-for-1.

-Economic data due out is plentiful ahead of the Thanksgiving holiday.
-The second estimate for third-quarter gross domestic product will be released at 8:30 a.m.
-ET alongside October durable goods orders and weekly jobless claims.
+The company's market cap hit $526 billion for the first time making it larger than rivals including Toyota, Ford and General Motors.

-October new home sales, October personal income and spending, and November consumer sentiment will all cross the wires at 10 a.m.
+In other economic reports, October new home sales, personal income and spending, and November consumer sentiment will all cross the wires at 10 a.m.
 ET.

 Minutes from the Federal Reserve’s meeting earlier this month are due out at 2 p.m.
 ET.